-Not only is it a super chill alternative to the busier city hub of Hua Hin, but the local watersports scene has seriously been taking off in its own right- and kiteboarding sits right at the top of our list of adventurous things to do in Pranburi.
+Not only is it a super chill alternative to the busier city hub of Hua Hin and just a 3.5 hour ride from Bangkok, but the local watersports scene has seriously been taking off in its own right- and kiteboarding sits right at the top of our list of adventurous things to do in Pranburi.

 You’re probably wondering what all the fuss is about, right?

 Pranburi is quiet.
 Peaceful.
 Authentic.
 Cheap.
 The surroundings are all big pineapple fields, Buddhist temples, the verdant Pranburi mangrove forest, and breezy seaside.
 And the only thing better than the local food is the genuine warmth and awesomeness of the community.